Serena Williams Stuns In Sheer Top & Tight Bodycon Dress In Double-Whammy Photos

 Serena Williams is back in the news.
-The 37-year-old is currently in New York City, although with The Daily Mail‘s paparazzi following her around, it looks like this tennis superstar hasn’t been left in peace.
-Photos obtained by the British newspaper today offered a reminder of Serena’s A-Lister status, but they delivered something extra special for fans of Serena’s style: yes, there were two looks.
+The 37-year-old is currently in New York City, although with the Daily Mail‘s paparazzi following her around, it looks like the tennis superstar hasn’t been left in peace.
+Photos obtained by the British newspaper today reminded people of Serena’s A-lister status, but the outlet shared something extra special for fans of Serena’s style — two new looks from the sports legend.

-Fans reading The Daily Mail’s report were welcomed with a snap of Serena looking extra snazzy.
-The star was seen making her way through the Big Apple’s streets in a super-tight bodycon dress with a statement geometric design.
-The long-sleeved number boasted a chic feel with its debonair prints, with the finish being short – but not too short.
+Fans reading the Daily Mail’s report were welcomed by a snap of Serena looking extra-snazzy.
+The star made her way through the Big Apple’s streets in a super-tight bodycon dress with a statement geometric design.
+The long-sleeved number boasted a chic feel with its debonair prints and a short — but not too short — design.
 Serena’s super-fit legs were on show, with a pair of stylish and pointed-toe heels in black matching hues from her black-and-white dress.
-Serena appeared incredibly classy, with the look appearing proof that owning the court isn’t this star’s only asset.
+Serena appeared incredibly classy, with the look proving that owning the court isn’t this star’s only asset.
 Serena does seem to be quite the fashionista – she does, after all, have her own fashion line.

 The newspaper’s report did also include photos of Serena taken earlier on in the day.
 Here, the star was seen looking sensational in wardrobe that was both toned-down and racy.
-Williams was snapped in a low-key pair of jeans, although a sheer top in black was upping the ante, with a white bra underneath being visible.
-Fans will likely have noted the smile here, though – Serena had directly looked at the photographer.
+Williams was snapped in a low-key pair of jeans, upping the ante with a sheer black top and a visible white bra underneath.
+Fans will likely have noted that Serena was smiling as she directly looked at the photographer.

 View this post on Instagram